zenml-io/zenml/docs/book/getting-started/core-concepts.md

 #### ZenML Server

-First, in order to utilize _stack components_ that are running remotely on a cloud infrastructure, you need to deploy a [**ZenML Server**](../user-guide/production-guide/connect-deployed-zenml.md), so that it can communicate with these stack components and run your pipelines.
-The server is also responsible for storing managing ZenML business entities like pipelines, steps, models etc.
+To use _stack components_ that are running remotely on a cloud infrastructure, you need to deploy a [**ZenML Server**](../user-guide/production-guide/connect-deployed-zenml.md) so it can communicate with these stack components and run your pipelines.
+The server is also responsible for managing ZenML business entities like pipelines, steps, models etc.

 ![Visualization of the relationship between code and infrastructure.](../.gitbook/assets/04\_architecture.png)